-Blue Box- Based coxes are not ergonomically It can be difficult for some ents and collection crews to , Table 2.16: Comparative Evaluation of Box-Based, Cart-Based, and Bag-Based Recycling It can be difficult for some ents and collection crews to Cart-Based Blue Bag-Based ge (especially heavy) ials.
+Table 2.16: Comp Table 2.16: Comparative Evaluation of Box-Based, Cart-Based, and Bag-Based Recycling Criteria Blue Box- Based Cart-Based Blue Bag-Based Collection Ergonomics j) Blue boxes are not ergonomically ideal.
+It can be difficult for some residents and collection crews to manage (especially heavy) materials.
 Automated Collection has ergonomic benefits, reducing lost time for contractors and increasing collection efficiency.
 Ergonomically preferable for both residents and collection crews.
-DISADVANTAGE ADVANTAGE ADVANTAGE ooxes tend to lead to increased evels in comparison to carts or which can be sealed.
+DISADVANTAGE ADVANTAGE ADVANTAGE Litter and Visual Impacts in the Community k) Blue boxes tend to lead to increased litter levels in comparison to carts or bags which can be sealed.
 Would reduce potential for litter in comparison to a blue box based system.
 Would reduce potential for litter in comparison to a blue box based system.
-DISADVANTAGE ADVANTAGE AD VANTAGE ooxes allow scavengers to steal valuable recyclable ial.
-A move to bags or carts likely reduce scavenging.
+DISADVANTAGE ADVANTAGE AD VANTAGE Potential for Scavenging and Material Loss Blue boxes allow scavengers to easily steal valuable recyclable material.
+A move to bags or carts would likely reduce scavenging.
 Would reduce scavenging of valuable recyclable materials which could increase revenues received for the City.
 Would reduce scavenging of valuable recyclable materials which could increase revenues received for the City.
-DISADVANTAGE ADVANTAGE AD VANTAGE cted to cost \$1.8 million per m more in collection contract than Cart-based System d on 2-man side loader) Projected to cost \$1.8 million per annum less in collection contract costs than Blue Box-based System (based on 1-man automated side loader).
-Projected to cost \$1.0 million per annum less in collection contract costs than Blue Box-based System (based on 1-man manual side loader, as it is easy for one Annual container costs of \$1.5 million per annum (amortized cost of purchase of carts for full City, additional 2% boxes per year for new households).
-Net cost implication: \$6.1 million loader operator to handle bags).
+DISADVANTAGE ADVANTAGE AD VANTAGE Collection Cost Implications Projected to cost \$1.8 million per annum more in collection contract costs than Cart-based System (based on 2-man side loader) Annual container costs of \$204,000 per annum (amortized cost of purchase of boxes for full City, additional 2% boxes per year for new households).
+Net cost implication: \$6.7 million.
+Projected to cost \$1.8 million per annum less in collection contract costs than Blue Box-based System (based on 1-man automated side loader).
+Annual container costs of \$1.5 million per annum (amortized cost of purchase of carts for full City, additional 2% boxes per year for new households).
+Net cost implication: \$6.1 million ADVANTAGE Projected to cost \$1.0 million per annum less in collection contract costs than Blue Box-based System (based on 1-man manual side loader, as it is easy for one loader operator to handle bags).
 No City Container Costs.
 Household container costs.
 Direct cost to householders of \$15 per annum, or \$ 2.9 million per year.
-Net cost implication (direct City cost and indirect cost to householder): \$8.4 al container costs of \$204,000 nnum (amortized cost of ase of boxes for full City, onal 2% boxes per year for louseholds). ost implication: \$6.7 million. million nnum (amortized cost of ase of boxes for full City, onal 2% boxes per year for ouseholds).
-ADVANTAGE DISADVANTAGE nnun ase onal ious ost i SADVANTAGE
+Net cost implication (direct City cost and indirect cost to householder): \$8.4 million Processing Cost Implications Facility would continue to have difficulty processing wet materials in No negative processing cost implications Increase capture and quality of materials Would require major capital investment at MRF to accommodate bag breaker.

-Table 2.16: Comparative Evaluation of Box-Based, Cart-Based, and Bag-Based Recycling Criteria Blue Box- Based Cart-Based Blue Bag-Based winter, affecting processing efficiency and revenues. should increase material revenues.
+Table 2.16: Compa Table 2.16: Comparative Evaluation of Box-Based, Cart-Based, and Bag-Based Recycling Criteria Blue Box- Based Cart-Based Blue Bag-Based winter, affecting processing efficiency and revenues. should increase material revenues.
 Would also increase operating and processing costs at the MRF (additional labour).
 Additional cost in the order of \$12 to \$15 per tonne.
 DISADVANTAGE ADVANTAGE MAJOR DISADVANTAGE